 The drain may need occasional clearing by rodding or pressure jet so ‘rodding eyes’ should be fitted.
 When installing one near a building, care should be taken not to undermine the walls, so trenches should be dug a minimum of 500mm from the building and backfilled as soon as possible.

 It is vital to ensure that gardens do not become waterlogged and to avoid water collecting around the base of buildings.
-When damp is identified within buildings it may indicate that there is, in fact, a problem outside.
+When damp is identified inside a building, it may be an indication that there is, in fact, a problem outside.
 Adequate drainage and permeable surfaces need to be provided, particularly where there is rainwater run-off from large areas of paving.

 New driveways or replacement paving adjoining public highways may require planning permission and uncontrolled run-off is not usually permissible as it can contribute to pollution of watercourses and flooding.